softwaredesign-uandes/sd-uandes-project-feature-flag/README.md

 # Heroku

-To deploy on Heroku, assuming you have an account and have installed the Heroku CLI:
+To deploy on Heroku, assuming you have an account and have installed the Heroku CLI, and have pushed your code to your repo.

 ```
 heroku login